 Update System Packages

-First, refresh the package index and upgrade any outdated packages:
+First, refresh the package index and upgrade any outdated packages to ensure your system has the latest security patches:

 sudo apt update && sudo apt upgrade